CSavi/practice_made_perfect/README.md

 * Deployment instructions
-You can install this app by running in your terminal git clone git@github.com:CSavi/practice_made_perfect.git Usage After cloning, change directory to Practice_Made_Perfect and run the following:

-'bundle install,' run 'rails server,' and then navigate to the server -https://localhost:3000.
+You can install this app by running in your terminal git clone git@github.com:CSavi/practice_made_perfect.git Usage After cloning, change directory to Practice_Made_Perfect and run the following: 'bundle install,' run 'rails server' and then navigate to the server -https://localhost:3000.

 * Testing
 Use credentials to log in found in the seed file or create a new user.